A message from the Linton Co-ordinator, Pat Burden:

 My role is to co-ordinate the police information given out particularly to Linton residents, which is where I also live.
-I have been here for almost 15 years and I am keen to ensure that you are kept up to date with any criminal activity in the local and surrounding areas that may have an impact on you and your families.
+I have been here for more than 15 years and I am keen to ensure that you are kept up to date with any criminal activity in the local and surrounding areas that may have an impact on you and your families.

 There is a Linton Neighbourhood Watch website, and also an email address for those that have access to a computer.
 As I appreciate not everyone will have this facility, I intend to make it easy for anyone to contact me by telephone too.
 All these details are listed below.

 If you would like to have crime reports for Linton and surrounding parishes copied to you, please send your email address to me.
 I will need your name and postal address as well, as the scheme is restricted to residents of Linton.
 If you do so, you may qualify for a reduction in your house insurance premium as a member of a local Neighbourhood Watch Scheme.